Jososke/Path_Planner/README.md

 # Path Planner

 ### Goals

-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
+The goal of this project is to build a path planner that creates smooth, safe trajectories for the car to follow.
+The highway track has other vehicles, all going different speeds, but approximately obeying the 50 MPH speed limit.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
 Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

+The car transmits its location, along with its sensor fusion data, which estimates the location of all the vehicles on the same side of the road.

+The path planner outputs a list of x and y global map coordinates.
+Each pair of x and y coordinates is a point, and all of the points together form a trajectory.

+Every 20 ms the car moves to the next point on the list.
+The car's new rotation becomes the line between the previous waypoint and the car's new location.

+The car moves from point to point perfectly, so there is no controller in this project.

+The velocity of the car depends on the spacing of the points.
+Because the car moves to a new waypoint every 20ms, the larger the spacing between points, the faster the car will travel.
+The speed goal is to have the car traveling at (but not above) the 50 MPH speed limit as often as possible.

+### Highway Map

+Inside data/highway_map.csv there is a list of waypoints that go all the way around the track.
+The track contains a total of 181 waypoints, with the last waypoint mapping back around to the first.
+The waypoints are in the middle of the double-yellow dividing line in the center of the highway.

+The track is 6945.554 meters around (about 4.32 miles).
+If the car averages near 50 MPH, then it should take a little more than 5 minutes for it to go all the way around the highway.

+The highway has 6 lanes total - 3 heading in each direction.
+Each lane is 4 m wide and the car should only ever be in one of the 3 lanes on the right-hand side.
+The car should always be inside a lane unless doing a lane change.

+### Waypoint Data

+Each waypoint has an (x,y) global map position, and a Frenet s value and Frenet d unit normal vector (split up into the x component, and the y component).

+The s value is the distance along the direction of the road.
+The first waypoint has an s value of 0 because it is the starting point.

+The d vector has a magnitude of 1 and points perpendicular to the road in the direction of the right-hand side of the road.
+The d vector can be used to calculate lane positions.
+For example, if you want to be in the left lane at some waypoint just add the waypoint's (x,y) coordinates with the d vector multiplied by 2.
+Since the lane is 4 m wide, the middle of the left lane (the lane closest to the double-yellow dividing line) is 2 m from the waypoint.

+If you would like to be in the middle lane, add the waypoint's coordinates to the d vector multiplied by 6 = (2+4), since the center of the middle lane is 4 m from the center of the left lane, which is itself 2 m from the double-yellow dividing line and the waypoints.

 #### The map of the highway is in data/highway_map.txt
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.